ross-stockman/mcp-server-sse-spring/README.md

 # mcp-server-sse-spring

-This project is a template SSE server using Spring Boot.
+This project is a template MCP server using Spring Boot.

 Run the project with Maven.